Skip to main content

 Research and Academic Opportunities

-• Hands-on classes help you build a portfolio as you go through college.
+• Coursework often includes hands-on service learning projects with local nonprofit organizations that help you build a portfolio as you go through college.

 • A unique, flexible and adaptable curriculum allows you to pursue what you're passionate about within communications.